wearemolecule/elektra/README.md

 ## Samples

-Included in the *samples* directory, there is an example flask application which utilizes `elektra` PIP package.
+Included in the *samples* directory, there is an example flask application which utilizes the `elektra` PIP package.